-I'm glad I saw the movie only just now and not last year when it was on the festival circuit last year.
-In 2016, I saw so many Found Footage movie that I was burnt out.
-Had I watched Found Footage 3D back then, I may have enjoyed the film even less than I did seeing it now.
+I'm glad I saw the movie only just now and not last year when it was on the festival circuit doing the rounds.
+In 2016, I saw so many Found Footage movies that I was completely burnt out.
+Had I watched Found Footage 3D back then, I probably would have enjoyed the film even less than I did seeing it now.
 I think these days, it's hard to create a found footage movie and have it break a lot of new ground.
 With the sub-genre being done to death, it's hard to give us something we haven't yet seen.

 What Found Footage 3D does get right is that this takes a meta-like approach to the found footage genre and tries to skewer and play on all the tropes that we've come to expect from the sub-genre.
 For the first hour and ten minutes, the movie plays like a comedy horror.
 We have a lot of the characters being self-aware during the escalating tension.
 I loved that they were name dropping other famous found footage movies.
 It was the element that set itself apart from most of the other films of this sub-genre.